 The Observer/T.J.
-Harris Lou Holtz reads Trivial Pursuit and Cheers questions as the moderator for the Dillon-Alumni Olympics held last night in the South Dining Hall.
+Harris Lou Holtz reads Trivial Pursuit and Cheers guestions as the moderator for the Dillon-Alumni Olympics held last night in the South Dining Hall.
 Alumni Hall won by five points.
 Juror's illness interrupts King trial LOS ANGELES (AP) - Deliberations in the Rodney King beating trial were interrupted in their fifth day Wednesday when a juror got sick and went to a doctor.
 U.S. District Judge John G. Davies said he expected jurors to resume deliberations Thursday morning on whether four police officers violated King's federal civil rights in the videotaped beating. verdict has been reached," the judge said with a slight smile.
 "We do have a problem," Davies said.
 "One of the jurors appeared to have become ill and requested medical attention."
 He didn't disclose the nature of the ailment or indicate which of the jurors, whose identities have been kept secret, was afflicted.
-Davies said the juror was going to a family doctor, accompanied by a federal marshal.
-The other 11 jurors returned to the hotel where they are sequestered. e after a traffic stop March 3, 1991.
+Davies said the juror was going to a family doctor, ac- strange spectacle at the downafter a traffic stop March 3, 1991.